 How does it work?

-The Risk Accounting method generates three core risk metrics applied to the reporting categories typically used in management accounting including by organization, legal entity, product, customer, location and risk type.
+The Risk Accounting method generates three core risk metrics applied to the reporting categories typically used in management accounting – business line, cost centre, legal entity, product, customer, location and risk type.
 The three core risk metrics are:

 The Portfolio View

 Non-financial risks cannot be effectively managed without first constituting the complete portfolio of controlled and audited non-financial risks.
-A ‘Portfolio View’ is the essential foundation for effective risk control, public disclosure, the application of tried and tested portfolio risk management methods (trending, ranking, limit-setting, limit-monitoring and benchmarking) and the introduction of advanced analytical techniques… AI, FinTech, RegTech etc.
+A ‘Portfolio View’ is the essential foundation for effective risk control, public disclosure, the application of tried and tested portfolio risk management methods (trending, ranking, limit-setting, limit-monitoring and benchmarking) and the introduction of advanced analytical techniques.

-The portfolio view is enabled through Risk Accounting allowing non-financial risks to be analyzed in RUs at both the granular and aggregate levels.
+The portfolio view is enabled through Risk Accounting allowing non-financial risks to be analysed in RUs at both the granular and aggregate levels.

-Exposure to non-financial risks exists where a financial institution fails to adequately plan, organise, manage and control its internal risk-mitigating activities and processes.
+Exposure to non-financial risks includes operational, cyber, model, conduct and fraud risks and exists where a financial institution fails to adequately plan, organise, manage and control its internal risk-mitigating activities and processes.
 In contrast, exposure to financial risks exists where a financial institution intentionally creates external financial exposures with customers, intermediaries and counterparties for a projected return.

 Note: In the recent past, most notably during the financial crisis of 2007/8, financial institutions of all sizes around the globe suffered material, sometimes catastrophic unexpected losses.
 These were invariably due to their inability to effectively identify, quantify, aggregate and report their internal exposures to non-financial risks.
 In many instances, the result was extreme accumulations of unidentified and unreported exposures to non-financial risks that eventually turned into losses.